ShawnDriscoll/Traveller-NPC-LITE/README.rst

 * **colorama 0.2.7**

    Because the dice roller may have some colored text messages for debugging.
-The colorama code in diceroll.py can be removed if it is not needed, however.

 * **py2exe 0.6.9**

-   Used by setup_TL.py for making EXEs of the Python code.
+   Used by setup_TL.py for making EXEs of the Python code for you.
 Optional.

 Promo
 -----